 I feel like I’m constantly decorating this house, like the Forth bridge the painting never stops.

+For some reason, we have chosen to have ‘safe’ neutral walls, with a bright feature wall of course.
 Unfortunately, we have also chosen to have children who just can’t resist constantly touching the walls with grubby hands, driving cars along them or even drawing on them.

+We’ve even had drinks spilled down and food dropped up the walls.
 Don’t ask me how, it shouldn’t even be possible but my kids clearly have skills.

 It is rare these days that I can even find a clean bit of wall to create the perfect Instagram backdrop – can you even imagine?!

 It is entirely my fault for choosing neutrals, why do I do this?

 Especially given that I’m such a colourful character!